-What have you heard about how ICE agents enter people's homes?
+How can ICE agents enter people's homes?

-- They often lie and pretend to be police to get consent to enter or to learn the whereabouts of the person they want to arrest. - Sometimes, they will use force or intimidation to get consent to enter. - They usually do not have a judge-signed warrant allowing them to enter without consent.
-So, they often use lies, force or intimidation to get permission to enter.
+- ICE officers usually do not have a judge-signed warrant allowing them to enter without consent.
+Instead, they use lies, force or intimidation to get permission to enter. - They often lie and pretend to be police to get consent to enter or to learn the whereabouts of the person they want to arrest. - Sometimes, they will use force or intimidation to get consent to enter.

-What kind of lies does ICE tell to get people to let them in?
+What kind of lies does ICE tell?

 ICE agents often act as if they are police on an investigation.
+This includes dressing similar to local police or wearing vests that say "POLICE" on them.
 So, people let the officers in thinking they are helping NYPD.
 ICE agents have told people the following lies:

 - "We believe Mr. X's identity was stolen and need your help."
 The person who answers the door gets their loved one, Mr. X, or tells ICE where to find him, and then ICE arrests Mr. X. - "We are investigating a crime and want to see if you know the person we are looking for."
 The person lets agents in to look at the photos, which are of random strangers, and says they don't recognize anyone.
 ICE agents show a photo of Mr. X or ask for him.
 Thinking there is a mistake or a criminal warrant, the loved one locates Mr. X and then ICE agents arrest him. - "Is Mr. X here?
 We just need him to step into the hallway to talk to him."

 Mr. X steps into the hallway, thinking they are from NYPD and he has nothing to hide.
 Multiple ICE agents appear and arrest him.